 - (1) File Closing.
 The candidate's file will close the first Friday after Labor Day, except for materials specified as being added subsequent to the closing date. - (2) Candidate Responsibilities for File Contents.
-By the first week of May, the candidate shall submit the following items for inclusion in the file to provide to External Evaluators: (1) a current and dated curriculum vitae; (2) at least 3 copies of publications and/or other forms of scholarly/creative work; (3) a dated personal statement that includes the candidate's current activities and progress and accomplishments to date research agenda, teaching philosophy, and future plans in research/creative activity, teaching, and service.
+No later than April 1, the candidate shall submit the following items for inclusion in the file to provide to External Evaluators: (1) a current and dated curriculum vitae; (2) at least 3 copies of publications and/or other forms of scholarly/creative work; (3) a dated personal statement that includes the candidate's current activities and progress and accomplishments to date research agenda, teaching philosophy, and future plans in research/creative activity, teaching, and service.
 By the Friday following Labor Day, the candidate shall submit course syllabi and other teaching materials, including Course Feedback Reports from outside the University, and dated, updates of the curriculum vitae and personal statement.
 (See Appendix A)

-(3) Department Responsibilities for File Contents.
-Prior to the file closing date, the Department Chair shall ensure that the file includes: (1) current University of Utah Course Feedback Reports, (2) available RPT-SAC report(s), (3) any written recommendations from Department faculty and/or staff members or other interested individuals, (4) external evaluations (treated as confidential as appropriate), (5) peer teaching review reports, (6) the reports and recommendations from all past reviews since the last formal RPT review, as well as the candidate's CV at the time of each past review and (7) any other required materials, such as evidence of faculty responsibility.
-(8) Any report received from a shared-appointment unit, must be submitted and included in the file by October 5; and, any candidate response must be submitted within five (5) business days following receipt of the report.
+(3) Department and College Responsibilities for File Contents.
+Prior to the file closing date, the Department Chair in collaboration with the College Faculty Affairs Manager, shall ensure that the file includes: (1) current University of Utah Course Feedback Reports, (2) available RPT-SAC report(s), (3) any written recommendations from Department faculty and/or staff members or other interested individuals, (4) external evaluations (treated as confidential as appropriate), (5) peer teaching review reports, (6) the reports and recommendations from all past reviews since the last formal RPT review, as well as the candidate's CV at the time of each past review and (7) any other required materials, such as evidence of faculty responsibility.
+(8) Any report received from a shared- appointment unit, must be submitted and included in the file by the file closing date; and, any candidate response must be submitted within five (5) business days following receipt of the report.
 (See Appendix A)